Everything You Need to Know About Medical Marijuana and Health Insurance

 Right now, the answer to all those questions is no.

 Medicare and Medicaid are part of the Centers for Medicare and Medicaid Services, which is a federal entity governed by federal law.
-This means Medicare and Medicaid cannot cover medical marijuana at this time.
-Obamacare is the nickname for the Patient Protection and Affordable Care Act (PPACA) put in place under President Barack Obama’s administration.
+Being under federal law means Medicare and Medicaid cannot cover medical marijuana at this time.
+But it may be advantageous to these programs to cover medicinal marijuana in the future.

 In the meantime, most patients will have to pay out of pocket for their medical marijuana and any doctor’s office visits related to medical marijuana.